Edaphosauridae

 Edaphosauridae is a family of mostly large (up to 3 m or more) Late Carboniferous to Early Permian synapsids.
 Edaphosaur fossils are so far known only from North America and Europe.
+Edaphosaurids transitioned from being small carnivores in their most primitive members into some of the earliest large terrestrial herbivores.
+They are noted for their neural spine sails on their backs, which unlike those of Dimetrodon exhibit distinctive outwards facing growths.